 Fans of Frankie magazine have been hanging out for the Volume 2 of Spaces, a collection of Australian homes belonging to designers, photographers, foodies, artists and musicians.
 It’s here!
-We share a sneak peek into three of the creative homes featured, along with your chance to win a copy (full details at the bottom of the post).
-Don’t want to leave it to chance?
-Order your copy today ($24.95 + shipping).
+We share a sneak peek into three of the creative homes featured – and if you’re inspired, order your copy today ($24.95 + shipping).

 Ingrid Weir, a photographer & designer, uses the old schoolmaster’s house in Hill End, NSW, as a laboratory for ideas.